ArthurYdalgo/ArthurYdalgo/README.md

 Interested in learning more

 - 💻 I have experience working with C++, Python, SQL and PHP
+- 🎓 I'm currently graduating as a Computer Engineer
-- 🔭 I’m currently working as a back-end developer at [Holder+](https://holderplus.com.br/)
+- 🔭 I’m currently working as a back-end freelancer
 - 🌱 I’m currently learning
   - Laravel
   - [Artificial Intelligence](https://youtu.be/skXSvQRiJBo)